Student Loans in 2026:

 1. Know where your loans actually are

 With the servicer transition, some borrowers have experienced confusion about where to make payments and who manages their account.
 Log into studentaid.gov to confirm your current loan servicer, your balance, your repayment plan, and your payment status.
-This is the authoritative source — not your previous servicer's website.
+This is the authoritative source.
+Not your previous servicer's website.

 2. Check whether an income-driven repayment plan makes sense

-If your current monthly payment feels unmanageable relative to your income, IDR plans cap payments at a percentage of your discretionary income — typically 5–10% depending on the plan.
+If your current monthly payment feels unmanageable relative to your income, IDR plans cap payments at a percentage of your discretionary income, typically 5–10% depending on the plan.
 For someone earning $55,000 with $60,000 in debt, the difference between a standard plan payment and an IDR payment can be $300–$500 per month.

 The trade-off: IDR plans typically extend your repayment timeline, meaning more interest paid over the life of the loan.
 Whether that trade-off makes sense depends entirely on your income, your other financial priorities, and whether you're likely to qualify for Public Service Loan Forgiveness (PSLF).

-3. If you're in default, understand your rehabilitation options
+Open the calculator →3.
+If you're in default, understand your rehabilitation options

 Default doesn't mean your options are gone.
 The federal student loan system has two primary paths out of default: loan rehabilitation (9 consecutive on-time payments that remove the default from your credit report) and loan consolidation (faster, but the default notation stays on your credit report).
 Each has trade-offs depending on your situation, and both restore your eligibility for IDR plans and federal assistance programs.

-With Treasury now holding increased enforcement authority, starting a rehabilitation plan now — rather than waiting — reduces your exposure to wage garnishment and tax refund offset.
+With Treasury now holding increased enforcement authority, starting a rehabilitation plan now, rather than waiting, reduces your exposure to wage garnishment and tax refund offset.

 The forward-looking question